stanxaf/eco-design-system-2/REGISTRY_INTEGRATION.md

 ## 🔧 Advanced Installation (Registry CLI)

-> **⚠️ Note:** The registry CLI approach currently has compatibility issues with this registry format.
-If you encounter errors, use the **Quick Start (Manual Installation)** approach above instead.
+> **✅ Note:** The registry CLI approach should now work properly with the corrected registry format.
+If you still encounter issues, use the **Quick Start (Manual Installation)** approach above as a fallback.

 If you prefer to use the registry CLI approach, follow these steps: